 “We would like to do this fundraiser.
-The church I grew up in did this and always did good.”
+The church I grew up in did this and always did very well.”

 Another member from Indiana knew about Rada being 100% Made in the USA:

 “We are interested and ready to sell!
-Being involved with our veterans makes the Made in the USA the best thing we ever decided to do in our fundraising efforts!”
+Being involved with our veterans makes the Made-in-the-USA the best thing we ever decided to do for our fundraising efforts!”

 Several fraternal organizations like Knights of Columbus, the Shriners, and Fraternal Order of the Eagles have separate ladies auxiliaries.